alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 # Code of Conduct

 We value the participation of every member of our community and want to ensure that every contributor has an enjoyable and fulfilling experience.
-Accordingly, everyone who participates in the Data Safe Haven project project is expected to show respect and courtesy to other community members at all times.
+Accordingly, everyone who participates in the Data Safe Haven project is expected to show respect and courtesy to other community members at all times.

 Martin O'Reilly, as PI of this project, and all project members, are dedicated to a ***harassment-free experience for everyone***, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion. **We do not tolerate harassment by and/or of members of our community in any form**.